 So basically, if you’re going to use a GPS watch or app to track your running, the benefits basically boil down to more efficient training.
 If that’s what you’re looking for, then you should definitely get a GPS watch or smartphone app.

 The big difference in my experience is how you keep up with yourself.
 I use Runkeeper to track myself outside.
 I love it.
 I’ve used it for the past three years, and I fully intend to use it to train for a marathon this year.

 The reason I started using it instead of a watch is simple: cost.
 I already had an iPhone, and GPS watches are expensive.
 You’re looking at around a $200 investment to buy a GPS watch, and since I already had an iPhone around anyway, it just made sense.

 The first year I used Runkeeper, I had it set to give me audio cues every half a mile.
 It would dim my music and then tell me my total time, distance, and average pace at every half-mile interval.
 It was all I needed.

 The next year, however, I decided that I really wanted to keep a more accurate check on my running.
-I looked up various GPS watches, but I had a coupon for a Pebble Smartwatch, so that’s the one I went with.
+Since then, I’ve run with a Garmin Forerunner 235 I bought used on eBay.

 Training with my time on my wrist was incredibly freeing.
 I hadn’t realized how terrible the Runkeeper audio cues were until I was running without them.
 Turns out, the Siri-like voice announcing my pace and time and distance and all that really harshed my running mellow.